MtnBiker/historical-streets-la/README.md

 - Maptiles can't be served from my domain.
 Error message: Failed to load resource: net::ERR_SSL_PROTOCOL_ERROR.
 Cross-site issue?

-- The database will be refreshed, in other words, you can make changes and create accounts, but they will disappear.
-Be patient.
-But please let me know if you have any comments or suggestions.

-- Then decide if I can work on localhost and sync changes to Heroku or everything needs to be on Heroku.

 - Confirm that the geographic information storage of the segments is a good choice.
 It's currently a LINESTRING array stored as a string.

+- Then decide if I can work on localhost and sync changes to Heroku or everything needs to be on Heroku.

+- Formatting issues.
+Started with Bootstrap v4 alpha.
+Downgraded to v3.
+Both have issues.
+I don't want to solve the problems if soon to be released v4 beta will solve.

 - Acknowledgements page TBD.

 ### Bigger plans
-- Planned after initial deployment is an overview map showing all the changed streets.
+- An overview map showing all the changed streets.

 - A slider to view those segments over time

 - More historical maps.
 Particularly Sanborn

+#### Nice to haves

 ### Technical
 Ruby on Rails 5.1.
 PostgreSQL database.
-Mainly Leaflet.js for maps.
+Mainly Leaflet.js for mapping.
 Offline QGIS for georeferening maps.
 Deployed at Heroku.
 Historic maps mostly served from my domain (not a long term solution).
 Will expand in Acknowledgements page.